Your Questions Answered:

 Isn't counselling advice giving?

-Notice a time when someone has given you advice or you have given it.
+Think of a time when someone has given you advice or you have given it.
 Was it helpful?
 I recognise that reassurance and advice are temporary fixes to what can be a deep seated issue that requires time and empathy.
-Counselling is a collaborative, creative process and I also offer opportunity to work with drawings and movement.
-I respect a client's autonomy and encourage feedback.
+Therapy space I offer is a collaborative, creative process and I also offer opportunity to work with drawings and movement.

-I enjoy the variety of my work which includes loss, anxiety, creative blocks and of course relationship difficulties.
+I really enjoy the variety of my work which includes loss, anxiety, creative blocks and relationship difficulties.
 I have found a client may initially want to focus on loss and actually we travel to many other places.
-There is no such thing as a silly question so please email if you would like to know more.
+There is no such thing as a silly question, so please email if you would like to know more.